Night-Star04/vscode-fluent-ui/README.publish.md

 - **Corrupt installation warning?** This is normal and expected.
 The extension modifies VSCode's workbench HTML file.
+- **Corrupt setting has changed?** This is normal and expected.
+The extension modifies the global settings to apply Fluent UI styles.
 - **Problems after uninstalling?** See our [uninstallation troubleshooting guide](https://github.com/Night-Star04/vscode-fluent-ui/blob/main/TROUBLESHOOTING.md#uninstallation).
 - **Compatible with other extensions?** Yes, but some extensions may have compatibility issues.